Naxgeneral/aviator_dream/README.md

-# Man of Many Planes
+# Aviator Dreams

-* Model and Textures by Man of Many Snails
+* Model and Textures by Nax
 * Code by Luke100000

 # Licence